-Diagnosing Gossip Protocol Failures in Multi-DC Clusters: Production-Ready Diagnostics & Automation
+Diagnosing Gossip Protocol Failures in Multi-DC Cassandra 4.x/5.x Clusters

 The decision tree below outlines the triage path from an observed symptom through telemetry inspection to a likely root cause and its corrective action.